Statement of Policy

 OGC will notify WashU employees of a request to retain electronic information for a pending legal action.
 This notification will identify the relevant individuals and the nature and scope of information sought.
 The CIO, Department IT Director and Chief Information Security Officer (CISO) will be copied to assist in the process.

-Pursuant to the instructions in the litigation hold notification from OGC, WashU Department or School staff designated to assist the Information Security Office (ISO) and OGC will identify information that falls within the scope of potentially relevant information defined in the notification (e.g., for wrongful termination claims, potentially relevant information may include records of performance appraisal, documentation of reason for termination and e-mails that discuss the process within the time period specified).
+Pursuant to the instructions in the litigation hold notification from OGC, WashU department or school staff designated to assist the Office of Information Security (OIS) and OGC will identify information that falls within the scope of potentially relevant information defined in the notification (e.g., for wrongful termination claims, potentially relevant information may include records of performance appraisal, documentation of reason for termination and emails that discuss the process within the time period specified).

-- IT staff will preserve a copy of the email stored on the server and a copy of any local e-mail files (e.g., PST and mobile devices such as laptops, thumb drives, and PDAs).
+- IT staff will preserve a copy of the email stored on the server and a copy of any local email files (e.g., PST, mobile devices such as laptops, thumb drives, and PDAs).

 - The information provided to the ISO by the IT Staff will need to be stored in a manner to allow for subsequent review.
 All media collected will need to be securely stored with logged access controls.